EwelinaKopacz/Slider-Project-JS-ES2015plus/README.md

 # Slider Project - Refactoring

 ## About the project:
-The aim of this project was rebuild slider (build by another developer) using new JavaScript features (ECMAscript 2015) like:
+The aim of this project was to rebuild slider, which has been created by another developer by using new JavaScript features (ECMAscript 2015) such as:
 -	arrow function,
 -	destructuring,
--	the spread operators,
+-	the spread operator,
--   other
+-   others

 and creating a slider as a class.
-The class was imported to the main file (script.js)
+The class was later imported to the main file (script.js)

 ## How to use it
-You can see how slider work here in my previous projekt.
-Please visit the website below and click on the one image to see how slider works, do not forget to check my code :)
+You can see how slider work here in my previous project.
+Please visit the website below and click on the one image to see how slider works, and do not forget to check my code :)

 ## Technologies: